 UNC Policy and Procedures on Responding to Allegations of Research Misconduct:

 This policy applies to all research conducted under the auspices of the University, regardless of the source of financial support, and is limited to addressing research misconduct as defined by federal statute (fabrication or falsification of data and plagiarism).

-SOM Research Integrity Officer
+SOM Director of Research Integrity and Compliance

 Eric Everett, PhD